About

 ~ Carl Rogers ~

 I am a clinical psychologist and psychotherapist working with adults and youth (18+) in the Northern Rivers region of NSW, Australia.
-With 25-years experience, I have worked in diverse roles and settings, including: academic lecturer, trainer/researcher/consultant, and clinical psychologist in private practice.
+With 25-years experience, I have worked in diverse roles and settings, including: academic lecturer, trainer, researcher-consultant, and clinical psychologist in private practice.

-I work across community, inpatient and forensic settings.
 I was previously employed as the Lead Psychologist at ACON (Aids Council of NSW) Australia’s largest community-based LGBTQ+ and HIV+ health promotion agency.
-I continue to work closely with the LGBTQ+ community including expertise in working in a sex and gender affirmative framework.
+I continue to work closely with the LGBTQ+ community.

-Above all else, the foundation of the therapeutic relationship is a human interaction that offers the potential for deeper insight and greater acceptance of our shared and flawed humanity.
-Therapy can teach us to hold our stories of self and other lightly and be more at ease with ‘not knowing’ and paradox.
+Above all else, the foundation of the therapeutic relationship is a human interaction that offers the potential for deeper insight and acceptance of our shared and flawed humanity.

 Kuan Yin or Guanyin, the bodhisattva of compassion, was originally depicted in India in the male form of Avalokiteshvara.
 However, by the 6th century in China, images of Guanyin were gender fluid, as seen here depicted in female or androgynous form.